 Hey, hey Mexico!
 We love that we can jump from town to town, exploring a new spot every weekend on a budget because of the really affordable bus system.
 Because the country is so expansive, there are several spots that are best accessed by flight.
 But you know us ... we love a good deal!

 Ah, Mexico.
-If you’ve read a couple of the posts on the ILP blog (check it out here), you know we love to rave about this country.
+You know we love to rave about this country.
 What is not to love?
 First off, the food is just unbeatable.
-Fresh juices, tacos, street corn, horchata, tangy aqua frescas, piles of churros ... we could go on, but we won’t.
-Let’s add on the bright, vibrant culture, full of lots of busy city squares that host dance parties and the culture of fiestas (any country that takes a nap in the afternoon is something we can get behind).
-Then there are all the amazing places you can visit on your semester.
+Fresh juices, tacos, street corn, horchata, tangy aqua frescas, piles of churros ... we could go on and on.
+Let’s add on the bright, vibrant culture, along with all the amazing places you can visit during your semester volunteering abroad with ILP.

-Yep — ILP volunteers get vacation time and every weekend off to see even more.
-Get more info about volunteering in Mexico by chatting with an ILP representative.
+Yep — ILP volunteers get vacation time and every weekend off.

 The Best Budget Airlines In Mexico: